Vijaysankar221199/home-loan-tracker/README.md

 - **Charts**: Visual representation of EMI vs extra payments
 - **Forecast**: See potential savings with current extra payment patterns

+### Data Persistence
+- All loan data is stored in MongoDB, ensuring persistence across sessions and devices.
+- Use MongoDB Compass to view/edit data directly in the database.

 ### Theme Switching
 - Click the theme toggle button in the header to switch between light and dark modes